lac-dcc/sepe/README.md

 -d DISTRIBUTION, --distribution DISTRIBUTION
                       Name of the distribution file to interpret.
 Exclusive with -p option.
 -p [PERFORMANCE ...], --performance [PERFORMANCE ...]
-                      Name of the csv performance files to interpret.
+                      Name of the CSV performance files to interpret.
 Exclusive with -d option.
 -pg, --plot-graph     Option to plot the results in graphs.
 -hf [HASH_FUNCTIONS ...], --hash-functions [HASH_FUNCTIONS ...]
                       Name of the hash functions to analyze.